Enjoy the creation and presentation of this Famous gourmet guide-starred French restaurant

 Chef Masakatsu Oka trained for years under master Keiji Nakzawa.
 It was our first omakase experience in Japan.
 The sho-style sushi serves diners alternating between otsumami and nigiri.
 We consumed 52 pieces of sushi in 3 hours.
 Chef and his assistant introduced every piece to us in English and Chinese, with a sushi bible to show us what kind of fish and which part were being served.
 Chef also gave us clear direction of soy sauce, or no soy sauce, one bite, or two bites.
 It is a joy watching him prepare each dish.
 You can definitely request small pieces in the beginning, so you can try all the different kinds of fish.
 One of my favorite moments is when he offers both Aka Uni and Murasaki Uni and teaches us the difference between both uni.
 One of the best experiences ever!

-Kiyama has earned a Michelin star within a year of opening.
+Kiyama has earned a Famous gourmet guide star within a year of opening.
 Experience Kaiseki cuisine which has redefined the basics of water and dashi stock.

 Quietly located on the first floor of an apartment building, a 5-minute walk from Subway Marutamachi Station and close to the Kyoto Imperial Palace, is the Kaiseki cuisine restaurant Kiyama.